- Coaching & Mentoring

 On the other hand, leadership's moral credibility is indeed on the line when a vision statement is published and widely publicized, yet some other vision seems to drive the organization.
 This disconnect is sensed within the organization and becomes a lens through which leaders are seen as guilty of hypocrisy at best, or even worse, intentional efforts to deceive.

 Continual realignment around a well articulated vision is thus imperative for leadership at every level.
 Some vision will inevitably drive the organization, whether its a work team or a global organization.
-This driving vision ought to be one that is well thought out, effectively and consistently communicated, and unquestionably the recurring theme of leadership's focus.
+This driving vision ought to be one that is thought out well, communicated effectively and consistently, and is unquestionably the central focus of leadership.

 © 2012, Dr. Mike Armour